 Why Data Providers Say No...And Why They Should Say Yes

 After getting organized, you have a solid foundation to begin the dialogue with data owners.
-The reasons below are the most common that NNIP partners encounter, and generally assume that public data owners have genuine concerns about sharing their agency's data files.
+The reasons below are the most common ones NNIP partners encounter when officials decline their requests for data.
+Public data owners have genuine concerns about sharing their agency's data files.
 You can be prepared by understanding the agency staff perspective and foreseeing their objections.

 Why Data Providers Say No...

-"Preparing the file will burden the already overworked staff."
+"Preparing the file will burden our already-overworked staff."